1.3.1. Moderator's tasks

 It's important to not only show excerpts from the rules, but also explain why users must produce accurate drawings.

-“Building polygons should align with the foundation (rather than the roof).
+“Building polygons should align with the foundation.
 Satellite images are taken at an angle to the ground (not straight down from the top of the building), so building polygons may overlap with other map items if you don't shift your outline to align with the foundation (especially if the building is tall).
 You can read more about how to correctly draw buildings here”.

 This will be much more effective than just saying “You drew it wrong, read the rules”.